CJL1nk/Programming-for-Beginners/README.md

 - Employee database, which contains a class Employee that holds the employees name, address, and phone number.
 Each employee is saved into a dictionary {EmployeeID: Employee} which is saved to a json file.
 Upon start, the program should load all the current employees from the json into the employees dictionary, and employees should be able to be added or removed.
 - Fibonacci sequence generator, which generates and prints the first n bits of the Fibonacci sequence using a recursive function.
 - Receipt generator, which lets a user pick out multiple items from a store all with their own unique names, prices, and item IDs and generates a formatted receipt with the total + tax.
 The receipt should then save to a file and the user should be able to view old receipts they had checked out in the past.
+- Write a sorting algorithm, one of the three basic ones we learned about here.
+If possible, try and discover any small optimizations you could add to the algorithm for best running time.

 ### ----- Resources -----